May 5, 2023

 To create this recipe I started working from my small batch peanut butter cookies.
 Predictably, the cookies weren’t spreading despite some of the modifications I was making in hopes it would.
 After the first batch went in, I pressed them down as soon as they came out of the oven just because I couldn’t stand the idea of a domed cookie, lol.
 The next batch I pressed down before baking – but as I compared them, I found the post-bake press was so much better!
 The controlled spread during the bake along with the press after, led to more of that chewy center

-Why these are the best peanut butter chocolate cookies
+Why these are the best peanut butter chocolate chip cookies

 • They taste of delicious, salty nutty peanut butter.
 There’s enough peanut butter in here that it’s not like pb was added to a regular chocolate chip cookie but that this cookie could only ever be peanut butter.